Clem Curtis & the Foundations: 1970s to 1980s

 Roy Carter left the band.
 And in 1977, he had joined Heatwave.
 He replaced Heatwave member Jesse White, who was murdered.

 The group covered the Sonny Casella composition, "Closer to Loving You" which was previously recorded by Dooley Silverspoon.
 Theirs was released on Psycho P P2603.
-It was reviewed by Rosalind Russell in the May 13, 1978 issue of Record Mirror.
+It was reviewed by Rosalind Russell in the May 13, 1978, issue of Record Mirror.
 She referred to the disco record as mediocre.
 The B side of the single was the Bill Connor and Simon Cohen composition, "Change My Life".
 Over the years, the song has gained popularity among Northern soul fans.
-It appears on the Fab-U-Lus Northern Soul 10" LP album compilation.
+It appears on the Fab-U-Lus Northern Soul 10-inch LP album compilation.

 Clem Curtis & the Foundations, along with Ben E. King, were some of the artists that were appearing at a nostalgic soul event held at Lewisham Concert Hall on September 28, 1980.

 As Clem Curtis & the Foundations, they recorded a version of "On Broadway" that was released on the IDM label in 1984.
 It charted in the UK, making its debut on the ILA Airplay Top 10 on the week of 1 September at no. 3.
 It was still in the chart at no. 5 during the week of September 29.